abhishek-kumar-code/Redfish_Public/Specification.md

 The client can get the definition of the annotation from the [service metadata](#service-metadata), or may ignore the annotation entirely, but should not fail reading the resource due to unrecognized annotations, including new annotations defined within the Redfish namespace.

-#### Collection resource response
+#### Resource Collection response

-Collection resources are returned as a JSON object.
-The JSON object shall include a [context](#context-property), [resource count](#resource-count-property), and array of [members](#resource-members-property), and may include a [next link](#partial-results) for partial results.
+Resource Collections are returned as a JSON object.
+The JSON object shall include a [context](#context-property), [resource count](#resource-count-property), and array of [Members](#resource-members-property), and may include a [next link](#partial-results) for partial results.

 #####	Context property
-Responses that represent a collection resource shall contain a context property named "@odata.context" describing the source of the payload.
-The value of the context property shall be the context URL that describes the collection resource according to [OData-Protocol](#OData-Protocol).
+Responses shall contain a context property named "@odata.context" describing the source of the payload.
+The value of the context property shall be the context URL that describes the Resource Collection according to [OData-Protocol](#OData-Protocol).

-The context URL for a collection resource is of one of the following two forms:
+The context URL for a Resource Collection is of one of the following two forms:

  *MetadataUrl*.#*CollectionResourceType*
  *MetadataUrl*.#*CollectionResourcePath*

 where
 * *MetadataUrl* = the metadata url of the service (/redfish/v1/$metadata)
-* *CollectionResourceType* = the fully qualified name of the unversioned type of resources within the collection.
+* *CollectionResourceType* = the fully qualified name of the unversioned type of resources within the Resource Collection.
-* *CollectionResourcePath* = the path from the service root to the collection resource
+* *CollectionResourcePath* = the path from the service root to the Resource Collection.

-##### Resource count property
+##### Count property

-The total number of resources available in the collection is represented through the count property.
+The total number of resources available in the Resource Collection is represented through the count property.
 The count property shall be named "Members@odata.count" and its value shall be an integer representing the total number of records in the result.
 This count is not affected by the $top or $skip [query parameters](#query-parameters).

-##### Resource members property
+##### Members property

-The members of the collection of resources are returned as a JSON array.
+The Members of the Resource Collection of resources are returned as a JSON array.
 The name of the property representing the members of the collection shall be "Members".

 ##### Partial results
 Responses representing a single resource shall not be broken into multiple results.